Jendeuk/FriendlyCoders/README.md

 To get started with the project you can look at the Figma sketch: https://www.figma.com/file/l0dvhjg02OfrQQgOVcaXLb/Assignment-2---Animation-Prototype?node-id=0%3A1.
 If you want to help with the project, you can contact the project owner via this mail: jennynl@ntnu.no for further collaboration.

 The technology used in this project was Figma for preparation and Visual Studio Code (VSCO) for all code implementations.
 GitHub gave us the ability to effectively cooperate with their push/pull and commits features.
-People responsible for maintaining and contributing to the project (GitHub usernames): Jendeuk, Linnmarion, hgrotli.
+People responsible for maintaining and contributing to the project (GitHub usernames): Jendeuk, linnmarion, hgrotli.